ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-Public event: Sunday, August 20 | 2:00 – 4:00 pm | outdoor mindfulness/yoga
+Sunday, August 20 | 2:00 – 4:00 pm | outdoor mindfulness/yoga

 AUGUST

-SINDY CASTRO
+SINDY ISABEL CASTRO

 [ARTIST-IN-RESIDENCE]

-Theater – Sindy Castro presents un lugar imaginario as a part of New Victory LabWorks.
+THEATER – Sindy Isabel Castro presents un lugar imaginario as a part of New Victory LabWorks.
 This cross between art installation and performance piece/play explores the imaginary world a young girl constructs in memory of her father’s death and the processing of grief she and her mother experience in its aftermath.

-Public event: Saturday, August 26 | NOON – 2:00 pm | Open Space: 11:00 am – 3:00 pm
+Public event: Saturday, August 26 | Performance at 1:00 pm | Open Space: Noon – 3:00 pm

 AUGUST